‘Does science disprove God?’

 Don’t miss this excellent opportunity to learn more about equipping young people to engage wisely and confidently with our world’s big questions of science and religious faith.

-Cost: £20 – which includes provision of a hands-on science pack for use on the day!
+Cost: £25 – which includes provision of a hands-on science pack, lunch and drinks through the day

-To ensure the day is as fun, interactive, and personally relevant as possible (and to avoid the Zoom ‘wall of silence’!) we will be capping the event at 20 delegates.
+To ensure the day is as fun, interactive, and personal as possible, we will be capping the event at 20 delegates.
 Places will be assigned on a first come first served basis.